ericmailr/twitter/README.md

 Expand Nav with Labels

-Fix back button on TopHeader to not just go back a page
+Make back button on TopHeader not just go back a page

 Work on Responsiveness

-Click on reply, should show reply STATUS with parent TWEET connected above... page scrolled to reply.
--add isReply to Tweet?

 Multiple replies to one tweet in feed:
 -what happens if multiple replies to one tweet? just show one reply and one reference to the parent on the feed -replies under status: chains of replies (2+ generations) get chained with the reply connector under status, show up to 3 total tweets chained? with link below to show more?

-Eventually I need to figure out my sessions, current_user.
-As of now, I can't logout of one and back in as another and have it show what it should.